-- Oo you feel your course is making you more employable?

-- How is the course organised?

-- How clear is the timetable?

-- Are classes useful?
+- Do you feel your course is making you more employable? - How is the course organised? - How clear is the timetable? - Are classes useful? - Does the curriculum taught match your expectations from the prospectus? - Were learning expectations clearly outlined and did the learning outcomes actually correspond to what you learnt?